pranavkanade/Binge_List/Readme.md

 ## Code Arrangement

-1. You are going to find code in following three dirs:
+1. You are going to find code in following three(mostly first two) dirs:

     - `/pages`
     - `/src`
+    - `/static` : Useful for storing files like stylesheets and images etc. For the project mostly used inline css.

 2.  `/pages` dir:
-    This directory houses all the pages that developer wants to display. `NextJs` renders all the files in here create link for each one.
-The \*URL pattern mimics the directory pattern of the all the files and dirs under `/pages`.
+    This directory houses all the pages that developer wants to display. `NextJs` renders all the files in here and creates a link for every file.
+The *URL pattern mimics the directory structure of the all the files and dirs under `/pages`*.
     **E.g.**

     - `test.com` ---> `/pages/index.js`